aust21/car-logs/README.md

 - Redis – Low-latency cache for storing and retrieving the latest sensor data.
 - Docker – Containerized setup for easy local deployment.
 - PostgreSQL / TimescaleDB – Persistent storage of logs for analytics and historical queries.
-- (Optional) Apache Flink or Spark Structured Streaming – For advanced real-time stream processing and anomaly detection.
 - Grafana + Prometheus – Dashboarding and visualization of car telemetry in real time.

 ## Features